skuid/SamplePages/Skuid_Techniques/Form_Validation/README.md

 ## Notes

-There are 4 tabs, each one showing a different model of validation.
+There are 6 tabs, each one showing a different type of validation.
 Each tab has an explanation of the validation methods being used.